diego613m/LoopChat/.changeset/real-suns-float.md

 '@rocket.chat/meteor': patch
 ---

-Fixes pagination reset on search for Customs Sounds and Emojis
+Fixes pagination reset on search for Custom Sounds and Emojis